-Achievement of Performance Targets Rating Scale Composite Score Reward equal to 130% of the agreed performance targets. and above Certificate of Recognition signed by HE the President 2.
-Achievement between 100% and 130% of the agreed performance targets.
-Very Good 100% - 130% Certificate of Recognition signed by HE the President 3.
-Achievement between 70% and 100% of the agreed performance targets.
-Good 70 - 100% ~ 4.
-Achievement between 50% and 70% of the agreed performance targets.
-Fair 50 - 70% Cautionary letter by HE the President 5.
-Achievement up to 50% of the agreed performance targets.
+Achievement of Performance Targets Rating Scale Composite Score Reward 100% and 130% of the agreed performance targets.
+Good 130% Recognition signed by HE the President Achievement between 70% and 100% of the agreed performance targets.
+Good 70 - 100% - Achievement between 50% and 70% of the agreed performance targets.
+Fair 50 - 70% Cautionary letter by HE the President Achievement up to 50% of the agreed performance targets.
 Poor 50% and below Censure letter by HE the President and cited for poor performance